What Is Satanism? A Complete Guide to Types, Beliefs & History

 Is Satanism illegal?

 No. Satanism is a legally recognized religion in the United States and many other countries.
 Both the Church of Satan and The Satanic Temple hold IRS tax-exempt status as religious organizations.
-Religious freedom protections apply to Satanists as they do to members of any other religion.
+The Satanic Temple has won religious freedom cases in U.S. courts.
+Religious freedom protections apply to Satanists as to any other faith.

 Both are atheistic, but they differ significantly in philosophy and practice.
-The Church of Satan (1966) emphasizes individualism, social stratification, and political non-involvement.
+The Church of Satan (1966) emphasizes individualism, social stratification, rational self-interest, and is apolitical.
 The Satanic Temple (2013) emphasizes compassion, egalitarianism, and political activism for religious equality.
-TST explicitly rejects LaVeyan Social Darwinism while maintaining Satanic symbolism.
+TST has local chapters worldwide; CoS has none.
+TST explicitly rejects LaVeyan Social Darwinism.

 What is the Satanic Panic?

-The Satanic Panic was a moral panic primarily in the 1980s–early 1990s involving widespread false accusations of Satanic ritual abuse in daycares and communities.
-The McMartin preschool trial (1983–1990) was emblematic—the longest and most expensive U.S. criminal trial ended with no convictions after suggestive interviewing techniques were shown to have implanted false memories in children.
-The panic has been thoroughly debunked by investigators and scholars.
+The Satanic Panic was a widespread moral panic primarily in the 1980s–early 1990s involving false accusations of Satanic ritual abuse in daycares.
+The McMartin preschool trial (1983–1990) — the longest, most expensive U.S. criminal trial — ended with zero convictions.
+Suggestive interviewing techniques were shown to have implanted false memories in children.
+The panic has been thoroughly debunked by investigators, scholars, and law enforcement.

 What does Baphomet represent?

-Baphomet, as drawn by Éliphas Lévi in 1856, represents the union of opposites: male and female, mercy and justice, human and animal, spirit and matter.
+Baphomet as drawn by Éliphas Lévi in 1856 represents the union of opposites: male and female, mercy and justice, human and animal, spirit and matter.
 It was not intended as a devil figure but as a symbol of esoteric knowledge and cosmic balance.
-In modern Satanism, it represents Satan as a symbol of rebellion, individuality, and rejection of arbitrary authority.
+In modern Satanism it represents rebellion, individuality, and rejection of arbitrary authority.
+The Satanic Temple uses a version in their famous public monument campaigns.

 Is Satanism related to Wicca or Paganism?

 They are distinct traditions.
-Wicca is a nature-based religion typically involving worship of a God and Goddess; Wiccans explicitly do not worship Satan.
-Paganism is an umbrella term for various polytheistic and nature-based religions.
-While there may be overlap with some forms of theistic Satanism (particularly those viewing Satan as a pre-Christian deity), most Pagans do not identify as Satanists.
+Wicca is a nature-based religion typically involving a God and Goddess; Wiccans explicitly do not worship Satan.
+Paganism is a broad umbrella for polytheistic and nature-based religions.
+While some forms of theistic Satanism overlap with Pagan frameworks (viewing Satan as a pre-Christian deity), most Pagans do not identify as Satanists, and vice versa.

 • Anton Szandor LaVeyThe Satanic Bible (1969) — Foundational text of modern atheistic Satanism